 Various experiments have been conducted to evaluate the different elementary technologies developed in the NIW Project.
 These experiments assessed the potential and limits of each technology and each mono-modal cue alone (visual, haptic, and auditory).
-This work has been carried out individually by each laboratory and each partner in which the technology has been developed.
-An overview of the different studies conducted in the NIW project on mono-modal ground cues is given on Table 1 below.
-The table provided evidence that all the sensory modalities have been well addressed (visual, auditory, haptic), using various experimental protocols and complementary approaches.
+Work has been carried out individually by each laboratory and each partner in which the technology has been developed.
+An overview of the different studies conducted in the NIW project on mono-modal ground cues is given in Table 1.
+The table provides evidence that all the sensory modalities (visual, auditory, haptic) were addressed, using various experimental protocols and complementary approaches.

 Furthermore, numerous experiments have been conducted by participants to evaluate various combinations of the different technologies developed in the project.
 These experiments assessed the potential and limits of each subsequent combination of multi-modal cues (visual+haptic, visual+auditory, haptic+auditory).
-This work has resulted by lots of collaborations and exchanges between the partners who associated, assembled, and combined the elementary technologies, and then had to define and put together the corresponding experiments.
+This work has resulted by lots of collaborations and exchanges between the partners who put together, assembled, and combined the elementary technologies, and then had to define and set up the corresponding experiments.